Data protection

 Local caches, favourites, notes, filters and permissions disappear automatically when you uninstall the Application or use the in-app reset feature.

-Bug reports and attachments are kept for up to 12 months after the ticket is resolved so we can analyse recurring defects.
+Bug reports and attachments are kept for a maximum of 12 months from the creation of the report so we can analyse recurring defects.

 Server logs (API requests and search events) containing diagnostic headers are automatically deleted after 90 days.
 Logs may be stored longer if required for security incidents or legal compliance.